-We invite you to explore the history of this charming bed and breakfast on the Virginia coast.
-The story of our Chincoteague inn begins in the 19th Century at a time when two young gentlemen, a doctor and a postmaster, pooled their resources to build a grand manor house on a beautiful barrier island along Virginia’s Eastern Shore.
+We invite you to explore the history of this charming inn on the Virginia coast.
+The story of our Chincoteague manor begins in the 19th Century at a time when two young gentlemen, a doctor and a postmaster, pooled their resources to build a grand house on a beautiful barrier island along Virginia’s Eastern Shore.

 In the Beginning, Before Serving as a Chincoteague Inn

 Although this house did not begin as B&B accommodations, southern hospitality was part of its very foundation.
 The gentlemen selected a home site right on Main Street of Chincoteague Island, so they could not only enjoy living in a thriving town, but also be in the midst of the growing work of the local watermen.
 The busy routines of planting, harvesting and shipping the local abundance of oysters and clams led to continued development of the island economy.
 The tremendous fishing only added to the growth of business in the region.